Floro MK-9: Design

-The standard Mk.
-9 is a blowback-operated weapon chambered for the 9×19mm Parabellum cartridge.
-It fires from a closed bolt with a selector switch allowing semi-automatic or full-automatic fire.
-There is no bolt-locking mechanism.
+The MK-9 fires from a closed bolt with a selector switch allowing semi-automatic or full-automatic fire.
 The upper receiver is a steel tube and the barrel is held in place by the perforated barrel jacket.
+A suppressor can be used when needed.

 The lower receiver and magazine housing consists of sheet metal.
 The extended magazine well has a plastic hand guard and doubles as a forward grip.
-It has the Uzi submachine gun-type magazine interface and uses Uzi magazines, which are locally available.
-The folding metal butt is based on the Uzi pattern as well.
-The Mk.
-9 uses the firing mechanism of the M16, the standard service rifle in the AFP.
+It has the Uzi submachine gun-type magazine interface and uses 25 or 30-round Uzi magazines.
+The MK-9 uses the firing mechanism of the M16.